 In periods prior to January 1, 2006, the Company applied the intrinsic value based method of APB Opinion No. 25, Accounting for Stock Issued to Employees, and related interpretations to account for its fixed-plan stock options.
 Under this method, no compensation expense was reflected in net income as all options granted had an exercise price equal to the fair value of common stock on the date of grant.
-The following table illustrates the effect on the Company's net income and earnings per share for the years ended December 31, 2005 and 2004, respectively, if compensation expense had been recorded in net income under the fair-value-based method in accordance SFAS No. 123R.
+The following table illustrates the effect on the Company's net income and earnings per share for the year ended December 31, 2005, if compensation expense had been recorded in net income under the fair-value-based method in accordance SFAS No. 123R.

-2005 (in thousands, except per share amounts) 2004 (in thousands, except per share amounts)
+2005 (in thousands, except per share amounts)

-Net income: As reported Less: Total share-based compensation expense determined under the fair value method for \$ 5,236 \$ 4,551
+Net income:

-all awards, net of tax (341) (217)
+As reported \$ 5,236

-Pro forma \$ 4,895 \$ 4,334
+Less: Total share-based compensation expense determined under the fair value method for all awards, net of tax Pro forma (341) \$ 4,895

-Earnings per share: ф.
-0 7 4 ф. О. С Э
+Earnings per share:

-Basic, as reported \$ 0.74 \$ 0.63
+Basic, as reported \$ 0.74

-Basic, pro forma \$ 0.70 \$ 0.60
+Basic, pro forma \$ 0.70

-Diluted, as reported \$ 0.74 \$ 0.63
+Diluted, as reported \$ 0.74

-Diluted, pro forma \$ 0.69 \$ 0.60
+Diluted, pro forma \$ 0.69